-Sadly, the history of the United States brings no great credit to the government or Congress as an institution, and there have been many lost opportunities.
+Sadly, the United States has failed at upholding this obligation repeatedly, and there have been many lost opportunities.
 The trust relationship requires the Federal Government to exercise the highest degree of care with tribal and Indian lands and resources.

 Blumenauer Speaks Before the National Congress of American Indians

 Congressman Blumenauer has been a leader in Congress to preserve the sovereign authority of Native American Tribal governments, supporting efforts to halt and reverse the erosion of Tribal sovereignty.
 He has also worked to protect and enhance Tribal rights, traditions, land, and resources.
 For example, he has strongly advocated for protecting Tribal lands from damage and development, and preserve access to traditional gathering grounds for First Foods and sacred ceremonies.
 He successfully fought to secure funding for Tribal transportation infrastructure in keeping with the National Congress of American Indians' recommendations.

 Congressman Blumenauer takes every opportunity to learn more about the concerns of tribal and urban Indian leaders.
 He hosts annual roundtables in Oregon with tribal leaders and has attended drumming and fire ceremonies at urban Indian alcohol and drug programs.
 During Congressional recesses, he has toured the Columbia River Gorge with Columbia River Inter-Tribal Fish Commission law enforcement officers to investigate threats to cultural sites.

 Additionally, he is pressing for increased access to services for urban Indians, including supporting the reauthorization of the Indian Health Care Improvement Act, and joining efforts to elevate the position of Director of the Indian Health Service within the Department of Health and Human Services to Assistant Secretary for Indian Health.